PCC Referral Services

 Seniors home based primary care

-The Seniors Home Based Primary Care program – a pilot program of in-home vulnerable senior’s care - is a collaboration between the CWC PCN and Alberta Health Services.
+The Seniors Home Based Primary Care program is a collaboration between the CWC PCN and Alberta Health Services.
 It provides homebound seniors aged 65 and older with a comprehensive care program and team who provide care at home.

 Working collaboratively with Home Care, the program is designed to allow patients that meet the criteria to “age-in-place” with respect, dignity and comfort, reducing emergency room visits and hospitalizations.